 (ii) Family Custom:

 A custom may oversee just a single specific family.
 In this manner, the episodes of impartibility and devolution by primogeniture of certain Zamindaries were owing to family custom.

 (iii) Caste Customs:

-There are a few traditions which win among specific stations, e.g., Brahmins, Sudras, and so on Hence in the law of appropriation, among Brahmins a Homam is essential for reception however among Sudras giving and taking of the kid is adequate.
+There are a few traditions that win among specific stations, e.g., Brahmins, Sudras, and so on Hence in the law of appropriation, among Brahmins a Homam is essential for reception however among Sudras giving and taking of the kid is adequate.
 (See Law of Adoptions).

 (c) Essentials of Custom:

 A legitimate custom needs to fulfill the accompanying lawful prerequisites—